Clark Atlanta University Senior Exhibition & Fashion Show

-My role as a teacher is to strengthen students in a knowledge of the industry basics, promote the creativity of the present and press for the innovation of tomorrow.
+My role as a department chair and instructor is to strengthen students in a knowledge of the industry basics, promote the creativity of the present and press for the innovation of tomorrow.
 If I am the only one speaking, then I have missed my primary function – to spark critical thinking.
 As an educator my ears must be open to hear the great minds that are in the classroom with me.
 Understanding the millennial student has also led to a better understanding of the millennial consumer.
 Below is a description of the ongoing research of the millennial shopper.

 Millennial Shopping habits survey – This research began with the question in Fashion group discussions

 “Why are Millennial’s such unpredictable shoppers” which lead to my first ten point questionnaire with data still being determined.
 The assessment must be done with not only student but also Millennial outside of the university systems this first one was done with Senior Fashion Merchandisers.
 Further exploration is being done on a larger scale.
 Below is my initial findings.

 New York Trends and Tours